Fake Train: Reception

+AllMusic's Keith Farley wrote that it "bursts out of the gate with the opener 'Dragnalus' and tears through a dozen songs of prime indie-grindcore, including 'Star Spangled Hell' and 'Pure Pain Sugar'."

 Legacy

 The album received a lot more critical attention upon its re-release through the Rat Conspiracy box-set (which also included the follow-up New Plastic Ideas alongside other material recorded by the band during that time period) in 2014.
 Jason Heller of Pitchfork wrote that the album "lurches, twists, and turns in on itself, as if manifesting some perverse, extended metaphor for the feedback that laces nearly ever track" in his review of the box-set.
 The tracks “Valentine Card”, “Kantina”, and “Were, Are and Was or Is” were compared to the trilogy consisting of the tracks “The Wonder”, “Hyperstation”, and “Eliminator Jr.” off Sonic Youth's Daydream Nation.
 "Fake Train and New Plastic Ideas" he writes towards the end of the review, "hold important places in the history of 90s music, not to mention those of punk and indie as a whole [...]
 [T]hose two albums [...] transcend time, place, attitude, and even the sprawling continuum of influence.
 More than any other records of their generation, they embody a paradox that disaffected youth has been stabbing at since the advent of rock ’n’ roll: how it feels to be cocooned among strangers in utter alienation, yet stand as one."
 The A.V.
 Club, in an article suggesting that Unwound were one of the best bands of the '90s, noted "a layer of grunge grime on Unwound’s early records, conceived at the same time Nirvana was kicking around in Unwound’s backyard—and Trosper has admitted the inspiration.
 That might have gone both ways, though; listening to the strangled, wiry riffage of In Utero, it’s not hard to imagine it as a companion piece to Fake Train."
 Treble gave the album an 8.4 out of 10, writing that "no song on Fake Train is so abrasive as to be inaccessible, but it’s certainly one of the loudest and most chaotic of the band’s records, Trosper rarely singing in a register that isn’t a strained yelp.
 And he is, to his credit, particularly adept at yelping.
 There aren’t many moments on the album that allow breathing room [...]
 But by and large, the attractions are the direct, dissonant punk tracks like opener “Dragnalus,” which, in simple arrangements and progressions, show just how peculiar—and awesome—the Washingtonian band's take on post-hardcore really was."